sycobuny/kythera/doc/service.md

     require 'kythera'

     class ChanServ < Service
         # You must provide this method.
-Typically you determine whether your
+Check whether your config section
-        # service is enabled or not by checking to see if your configuration
+        # exists at all, whether required settings are defined or are invalid,
-        # settings exist.
-If not, they were commented out or unloaded.
+        # etc. Return a boolean value.
         #
-        def self.enabled?
+        def self.verify_configuration
             if $config.respond_to?(:chanserv) and $config.chanserv
                 true
             else